SergioIommi/Quant-Trading-Dashboards/README.md

         - `index_symbols_bool.csv` is instead a file that is automatically created at the time of creation of the database and it stores all the stock symbols and a column for each stock index to mark the inclusion of each single stock symbol to one or more stock indices (this information is also stored in the database to avoid storing duplicate data if a stock is part of multiple indices)
         - regarding the stock symbols I’ve written a note at the end of this readme document to give details about how I collected the various symbols

-## How to Create the Database and Run the 2 Apps
+    How to Create the Database and Run the 2 Apps
     1. Once MongoDB is installed an the conda enviroment py38_bluecrest created, we can build the database and run the applications
     2. Database Creation
         1. We can create the database with either, the Jupyter Notebook bluecrest.ipynb or the db_run.py script.
 It must be noted that the first time the code is run (with one of the 2 possibilities, Jupyter Notebook or Python script), the file `index_symbols_bool.csv` gets created in the folder /projects/symbols as well as the database `stock_db` and collection `daily`  in MongoDB, as we can see from the screenshot below.
 In case we need to re-run the database creation, the `stocks_db` database must be deleted, meanwhile the CSV file will get overwritten.
         2. Jupyter Notebook
             1. change kernel to py38_bluecrest
-            2. to create the database we can run the code in the cell below the one with title `Create/Update Database (MongoDB)’ by first changing some relevant parameters (e.g., start date for the data to get from Yahoo Finance)
+            2. to create the database we can run the code in the cell below the one with title `Create/Update Database (MongoDB)` by first changing some relevant parameters (e.g., start date for the data to get from Yahoo Finance)
         3. Python Script (from terminal)
             1. Another possibility is to run the script db_run.py  from terminal
             2. conda activate py38_bluecrest